 3. Building community as a Christian value

 Our sense of community is greatly treasured by our students, staff, parents and alumnae.
 We are an inclusive community where everyone’s dignity is honoured.
-Our genuine and authentic relationships affirm indivduality and self-belief yet enhance our understanding of interdependence and a highly realtional style of education.
-The Gospel teaching “Love one another” is fulfulled in our Sacred Heart expression “come as you are and you are cared for with great love”
+Our genuine and authentic relationships affirm individuality and self-belief yet enhance our understanding of interdependence and a highly relational style of education.
+The Gospel teaching “Love one another” is fulfilled in our Sacred Heart expression “come as you are and you are cared for with great love”

-Our sense of belonging, our kindness and mutuality is palapable and readily expressed in the many ways we build community.
+Our sense of belonging, our kindness and mutuality is palpable and readily expressed in the many ways we build community.

 4. A social awareness that impels to action

 Our ambitious social justice programs are where our faith meets our intellect.
 Teachers and students educate one another to be critical thinkers of unjust social norms and practices.
-Our students are challenged to develop their competencies of compassion, with an innate understading justcie begins in their everyday relationships and interaction.
+Our students are challenged to develop their competencies of compassion, with an innate understanding justice begins in their everyday relationships and interaction.
 Compassion requires empathy, a critical awareness and then informed action.

 We want our Stuartholme girls to step out into the broader community as capable, confident and compassionate leaders who can transform their world – to make a difference